 How to Create an Apple MacBook Touch Bar Icon for Your Website

 1. Create an SVG of your logo using Adobe Illustrator or similar tool used for manipulating vectors.
 The vector should be 100% black (no colors, the color will be specified in your code).

 3. Add the following code to your <head> tag.
-You will replace [your SVG link] with the location of the SVG on your website and #2691AA with the desired hex value of your logo.
+Replace [your SVG link] with the location of the SVG on your website and #2691AA with the desired hex value of your logo.
 Ours is a light blue.